shraddhansupanda/Hacker-Earth-Machine-Learning-Chanllange/README.md

 # Hacker-Earth-Machine-Learning-Chanllange
-Hacker Earth Machine Learning Challange
+Hacker Earth Machine Learning Challange:How effective is the STD drug